Chapter 14 Additional Simulations

 • I worry that I cannot show people that I am [LGBTQ].
 (Enact6)

-Although I have simulated data, the authors posted their data and codebooks from the different phases at the OSF respository.
+Although I have simulated data, the authors posted their data and codebooks from the different phases at the OSF repository.
 Additional materials are available as a supplement to the article.

 There were a number of scales utilized in this study.
 Because including them all caused problems of convergence, beyond the subscales in the focal measure, I have simulated data for only a few more.
 This will provide practice in evaluating convergent, discriminant, and incremental validity.